-- A clear mandate from the Commission - Broad representation from the sector, with a voice in decisions taken - Inclusive governance a guarantee that decisions will be taken based on objectivity and impartiality - Sufficient resources and decision making capacity within the future JU - Centrality of Commission role to oversee developments, with ERA as system authority to ensure that outputs when relevant are processed into TSIs or standards efficiently and ensuring safety and interoperability.
+- A clear mandate from the Commission and the willingness of the sector to deliver it - Broad representation from the sector, with a voice in decisions taken - Inclusive governance a guarantee that decisions will be taken based on objectivity and impartiality - Sufficient resources and decision making capacity within the future JU - Centrality of Commission role to oversee developments, to ensure that outputs when relevant are processed into TSIs or standards efficiently and ensuring safety and interoperability.

-The target for CCS technology convergence can only be achieved if embedded into a complete system approach supported by the development of a modular architecture framework, taking into account the diversity of sector business needs.
+The target for CCS technology convergence harmonisation (for services, operations and assets) can only be achieved if embedded into a complete system approach supported by the development of a modular European Rail System architecture framework, taking into account the diversity of sector business needs.
 All European railway actors together should coordinate in order to make sure that operational concept, system architecture and technical specifications have reached a sufficient level of maturity and can be effectively implemented on an EU scale.
-The challenge is to find a collective path for a rapid transformation of processes and assets involved in the railway system.
+The challenge is to find a collective path for a rapid transformation of processes railway services, operations and assets involved in the railway system.

-A system pillar for the European rail sector helps to coordinate new technology developments, migration plans, industrialisation and deployment.
+A System Pillar for the European rail sector helps to coordinate new technology developments, migration plans, industrialisation and deployment.
 It contributes to a more efficient collaboration and better use of scarce resources.
-A system pillar drives an accelerated market uptake of innovation and the integration of new technologies.
-It is the opportunity for the railway stakeholders, together with institutions and technical platforms, to develop a dynamic and resilient industrial policy for advanced solutions supporting enhanced European railway operations and a global competitiveness of the European railway industry.
+A System Pillar drives an accelerated market uptake of innovation and the integration or development/deployment of new technologies.
+It is the opportunity for the railway stakeholders, to develop a dynamic and resilient industrial policy for advanced solutions supporting enhanced European railway operations and a global competitiveness of the European railway industry.

-The interaction between the System Pillar and the Innovation Pillar within the new rail European partnership will results from the capacity of the sector and those more directly involved in the R&D&I activities to contribute to each other.
+The interaction between the System Pillar and the Innovation Pillar within the new rail European Partnership will result from the capacity of the sector and those more directly involved in the R&I activities to contribute to each other.
 The Innovation Pillar should create the enablers which would deliver the renewed concept of operations and functional system architecture but at the same time challenge concepts and ideas offering opportunity to reap the benefits of the most advanced technological solutions.